nikked/hy_dl_wet_llamas/README.md

 ## File descriptions
-* `data_preprocess.py`: Only working file at the moment.
-Converts the collection of Reuters XMLs to a single large JSON file.
+* `data_preprocess.py`: Converts the collection of Reuters XMLs to a single large JSON file.
-* `reuters_sample.json`: A small example snippet of the large JSON file
+* `reuters_sample.json`: A small example snippet of the large JSON file.
+* `model.ipynb` : Sample notebook for loading `reuters.json` as a Pandas DataFrame.
 * `model.py`: This is a skeleton for the actual deep learning classificator.
-Currently it just opens the `reuters.json` and prints the first article
+Currently it just opens the `reuters.json` and makes a Pandas DataFrame with relevant fields.
-* `topic_codes.txt`: Descriptions of the target classes
+* `topic_codes.txt`: Descriptions of the target classes.
-* `text_project.ipynb`: The exercise notebook as provided by instructors
+* `text_project.ipynb`: The exercise notebook as provided by instructors.

 ## Requirements